Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Because B-cells are important for developing certain immune system tissues, people with XLA often have underdeveloped or absent lymph nodes, tonsils and adenoids.
-Because of how you inherit it, it almost always affects boys or people assigned male at birth (AMAB).
+Because of how you inherit it, it almost always affects people assigned male at birth (AMAB).

 XLA is also called: